About Small Fruits and BerriesHighbush Blueberries

-Spread the roots out, planting the crown even with the soil surface.
+Planting Grapes: Spread the roots out, planting the crown even with the soil surface.
 Do not prune roots.
 Pack soil well.
 Water and mulch well.
 After frost danger has passed, prune vines back to 3–5 strong buds.
 Continue to mulch annually with hay or straw.
-Every few years fertilize liberally with granite dust.
+Every few years fertilize liberally with granite meal .

 Grapes require annual pruning and a trellis or arbor, though in Italy they still sometimes grow them in maple trees.
 All systems for growing grapes involve removal of most growth in spring or late fall to encourage new canes, as fruit is produced on these canes.
 There are many systems for training grapes.
 Some are suited to laying down and covering tender varieties over winter.
 Any good book on grape growing will show you several options.
 We suggest the Hudson River Umbrella or the Four-arm Kniffin system.
 The University of Maine offers a series of videos demonstrating different grape-training techniques.

 Growing Grapes on an Arbor: Train one or more vines onto an arbor or gazebo; we have 8 vines, spaced about 10' apart.
 Prune each vine back to a single trunk.
 Encourage several permanent arms from each trunk.
-Every winter remove 70– 90% of the the past summer’s growth.
+In late spring remove 70– 90% of the past summer’s growth.
 Next summer new fruiting canes will grow off the permanent arms.